Free Guide, 14 Chapters · Updated April 2026

 Introduction

-The introduction is fully indexed by Google Scholar and contributes to your paper's keyword density.
-It's also the section AI search engines draw from most heavily when summarising what a paper is about.
-An introduction that buries its key terms under layers of generic context is harder for search engines to classify.
+The introduction is fully indexed by Google Search (via the publisher's HTML page), Google Scholar, and PubMed Central when the paper is deposited there.
+It is also the section AI retrieval tools draw from most heavily when they need to go beyond the abstract to summarise what a paper is about, Perplexity in particular will quote from your introduction when answering a reader's question (Discovered Labs, 2025).
+An introduction that buries its key terms under layers of generic context is harder for both human readers and retrieval systems to classify.

 What to do

-- Use your target keywords naturally within the first 300 words.
-This doesn't mean stuffing — it means ensuring the terms that appear in your title and keywords also appear in your introduction.
+2. Use your target keywords naturally within the first 300 words.
+This doesn't mean stuffing, it means ensuring the terms that appear in your title and keywords also appear in your introduction.

 Introduction checklist